Visa Traveler

 04. Showing a long itinerary

 Always show a short itinerary.
 An itinerary of 15 days or less is more realistic.
-Anything longer than 15 days may raise questions such as why you would need that many days.
+Anything longer than 15 days may raise questions, such as why you would need that many days.

 The visas are always issued as per the guidelines.
-It doesn’t matter how long or short your itinerary is, your visa will be granted for the stipulated amount of days.
+It doesn’t matter how long or short your itinerary is, your visa will be granted for the stipulated number of days.
 Showing a short itinerary avoids unnecessary questions and additional documentation.

-Example: Say, as per the visa guidelines, a visa is valid for 3 months which grants a 30-day entry.
+Example: Say, as per the visa guidelines, a visa is valid for 3 months, which grants a 30-day entry.
 And say, your itinerary for the visa is 15 days.
 You will still be granted a visa valid for 3 months with a 30-day entry.

 Exceptions